scantling4/Credit_Risk_Analysis/README.md

 # Supervised Machine Learning and Credit Risk Analysis

 ## Overview of Analysis
 The purpose of this analysis is to predict credit risk using machine learning algorithms.
-The strengths and weaknesses of machine learning models were assessed throughout the analysis.

 - RandomOverSampler and SMOTE algorithms were used to oversample the data.
 - The ClusterCentroids algorithm was used to undersample the data.